Table of content

 11 - Make images accessible

-<img src="example.jpg" alt="A group of friends enjoying a picnic in the park">
+<img src=".jpg" alt="A group of friends enjoying a picnic in the park">

-<img src="decoration.jpg" alt="" aria-hidden="true">
+<img src="dec.jpg" alt="" aria-hidden="true">

 <figure>

-<img src="infographic.jpg" alt="Data visualization of population growth">
+<img src="info.jpg" alt="Data visualization of population growth">

 <figcaption>Data visualization of population growth in the last decade</figcaption>